syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 User-defined hierarchy organizes the members of a dimension into hierarchical structure and provides navigation paths in a cube.
 For example, take a dimension table that supports three attributes such as Year, Quarter and Month.
 The Year, Quarter and Month attributes are used to construct a user-defined hierarchy, named Calendar, in the time dimension.

-Differentiating Attribute hierarchy and User-defined hierarchy
+### Differentiating Attribute hierarchy and User-defined hierarchy

 Attribute hierarchy and User-defined hierarchy are normally differentiated by their tree node image.

-_Table: Differentiating Attribute hierarchy and User-defined hierarchy_

 <table>
 <tr>